-Where children are asked to learn online at home (e.g. under the Provision of Remote Education Continuity Direction (October 2020)), our school ensures this is done safely by referencing key guidance such as safeguarding in schools colleges and other providers, safeguarding and remote education and advice from the London Grid for Learning.
+Where children are asked to learn online our school ensures this is done safely by referencing key guidance such as safeguarding in schools colleges and other providers, safeguarding and remote education and advice from the London Grid for Learning.

 20. Children requiring mental health support